 - Does not support OpenCL (Open Computing Language)

 TensorFlow is an open-source AI library that utilizes data flow graphs for building models.
 It is used for classification, perception, understanding, discovering, prediction, and creation.

 1. Sound or voice recognition

-- Voice recognition – largely used in IoT, automotive, security, and UX/UI
+- Voice recognition – used in IoT, automotive, security, and UX/UI

-- Voice search – utilized in telecom mobile manufacturers
+- Voice search – used in telecom mobile manufacturing

-- Flaw detection (engine noise) – largely utilized in automotive and aviation industry
+- Flaw detection (engine noise) – used in the automotive and aviation industry

 2. Text-based applications

-Identifying languages is a popular use for text-based apps.
+Identifying languages is a widespread use for text-based apps.
 Below are a few examples:

-- Google Translate supports 100+ language translations, and works on any app.
-It includes translating jargon into plain language.
+It supports 100+ language translations and works on any app.
+It also includes translating jargon into simple language.